"Let's Talk: A Conversation about Race" Program

 - Co-facilitated by a person of color and a white person.

-- Series of six 2- to 3-hour sessions held weekly (can be adjusted).
+- Series of six 3-hour sessions held weekly (can be adjusted depending on the setting).

 Regional Leaders Cohorts

-The unique approach that the YWCA Greater Harrisburg takes is to target leaders who can carry this conversation into their spheres of influence and affect change more broadly in our community.
-Each spring, we hold a Regional Leaders Cohort that is an invitation-only opportunity extended to those in the top tiers of our business, government, education, non-profit, criminal justice and media organizations.
-By specifically engaging this targeted group, we are able to have a greater impact in our region – and participants are able to strengthen relationships and build collaboration with fellow leaders.
+Each year, the YWCA hosts a Regional Leaders Cohort that is an invitation-only opportunity extended to those in the top tiers of our business, government, education, non-profit, criminal justice and media organizations.
+By specifically engaging this targeted group of influential individuals, we are able to have a greater impact in our region – and participants are able to strengthen relationships and build collaboration with fellow leaders.

 We also offer the program to organizations, coming in to provide it to their staff or members, as a way to build capacity in a more concentrated manner within a particular organization.
-Participating organizations have included the LGBT Center of Central PA, the Harrisburg School District, the Community Responders Network, Market Square Presbyterian Church and Pinnacle Health.
+Participating organizations have included the LGBT Center of Central PA, the Harrisburg School District, the Community Responders Network, Market Square Presbyterian Church, Pinnacle Health and the Fredrickson Library.

-In the three years since its inception, we have graduated eight “Let’s Talk” cohorts with a total of 122 alumni – building a committed base of change agents to advocate for racial justice across our region.
-What cannot be measured but is an invaluable part of this program are the relationships created amongst this growing group of alumni.
-Participants develop and strengthen connections with one another, which extends far beyond the end of the series.
-They continue to converse, collaborate and support one another in the work they are doing - and these relationships are part of the lasting impact that “Let’s Talk” is having on our community.
+In the four years since its inception, the YWCA has graduated ten “Let’s Talk” cohorts with a total of 134 alumni – building a committed base of change agents to advocate for racial justice across our region.
+The relationships created extend far beyond the six-week series, as participants continue to converse, collaborate and support one another in the work they are doing.
+This is part of the lasting impact that “Let’s Talk” is having on our community.

 In the News